Christmas activities – Best festive resources for schools

 Amidst the Christmas celebrations, pupils should take time to reflect on the contrast between festive excess and continuing crises in other countries.

-Use these poems as an emotive way to explore these differences and have children write their own haikus in the same way.
+Use these poems from Pie Corbett as an emotive way to explore these differences and have children write their own haikus in the same way.

 When it comes to Christmas it’s tempting to trot out the traditional art and craft activities – after all, there’s always a display board that’s crying out for a little seasonal spirit.

 But for many of us our happiest memories of Christmas have little to do with cotton wool and glitter and a lot to do with colour and light.
 Here’s an opportunity for your class to shine a little light on their preparations for Christmas.